telerik/justmock-docs/advanced-usage/profiler-weaving-optimizations.md

 ## Setting up environment

-One of the possible solutions is to use .runsettings (can be used command line or inside Visual Studio), here is the sample:
+To setup your environment to use the performance optimizations discussed in this topic, you need to pass the path to the configuration file through the **JUSTMOCK_CONFIG_PATH** environment variable.

+The options that you can use to achieve that vary depending on the specific setup you might have.
+In command line or inside Visual Studio, you can use the *.runsettings* file to specify the path.
+The next examples shows how you can set the variable in *.runsettings*:

 ```
 <RunSettings>